peijiezh/concentrationgame/prd.md

 Matching: Flip two cards: match same fruit swaps them for new cards; no match flips them back after 1 second.

-Dynamic mechanic: When a pair is matched, those cards swap for new ones with fresh patterns (same shape, different colors), cards will shack into peices and turn into confettis to celebrate and a new pair is added, maintaining pair count to the pool to keep it evolving.
+Dynamic mechanic: When a pair is matched, those cards swap for new ones with fresh patterns (same shape, different colors), cards will shack into peices and turn into confettis to celebrate, a new pair is added to the pool to keep it evolving.
+The new pair won't just simply replace in the same position, one will be added to the disapearing card's position and the other will be added to the grid randomly, switch position with one exist card

 ### 4.2 Card Design